Yosemite Shuttles and Regional Buses

 Various shuttle bus options provides convenient transportation throughout Yosemite Valley.
 Check the appropriate websites in advance since COVID-19 has led to shuttles temporarily discontinuing services.

 The free Yosemite Valley shuttle system provides convenient transportation throughout Yosemite Valley.
+Starting May 17, 2022, the shuttles have new routes; some of the shuttle stop numbers have changed.
 Download a map and schedule at www.nps.gov/yose/planyourvisit/publictransportation.htm.

 The free Badger Pass shuttle bus provides service twice daily between Yosemite Valley and Badger Pass ski area whenever the facilities at Badger Pass are open (typically mid December through March).

-The free Tuolumne Meadows shuttle bus provides convenient access throughout the Tuolumne Meadows area between the Tioga Pass and Olmsted Point (including Tenaya Lake) during the summer (typically mid June through early September).
-It did not operate in 2020 because of COVID-19.
+The Tuolumne Meadows shuttle bus provides convenient access throughout the Tuolumne Meadows area between the Tioga Pass and Olmsted Point (including Tenaya Lake) during the summer (typically mid-June through early September).

-For pick-up at The Majestic Yosemite Hotel, please call 209.372.1240 in advance.
+For pick-up at The Ahwahnee Hotel, please call 209.372.1240 in advance.
 Hikers Bus can be flagged for pick-up or drop off at any turnout large enough to accommodate the bus. www.travelyosemite.com/things-to-do/guided-bus-tours/